 I graduated (with honors) from the University of Milan in Italian Literature and I earned a PhD in History of Visual and Performing Arts from the University of Pisa in 2009.

 In 2008, while I was still a doctorate candidate, I taught a course as adjunct professor at University of Applied Sciences of Southern Switzerland of Lugano, and in 2010 at Collegio delle Università Milanesi of Milan.
-From 2014 to 2017 I held a post-doc fellowship at University of Milan, where I was appointed Lecturer in Film Studies in 2017 and Senior Lecturer in 2019, and where I teach Film History and Criticism and Cinema and Cultural Studies.
+From 2014 to 2017 I held a post-doc fellowship at University of Milan, where I was appointed Lecturer in Film Studies in 2017, Senior Lecturer in 2019 and Associate Professor in 2022, and where I teach Film History and Criticism and Cinema and Cultural Studies.

-In 2014 I obtained the National Scientific Qualification for the position of Associate Professor, and in 2018 for the position of Full Professor.
+In 2018 I obtained the National Scientific Qualification for the position of Full Professor.

 I have published seven books and forty articles, and I presented more than thirty papers at international Symposiums.
 I translated in Italian Parker Tyler's first book, Hollywood Hallucination (1944), and with T. Subini I edited a special issue of the Journal Schermi on Catholics, cinema and sexuality, and I organized a Symposium on censorship.
 I also organized panels for international Symposiums held in Milan (Catholic University of the Sacred Heart) and Canterbury (University of Kent).